William Contreras Player Props: Brewers vs. White Sox

-On Saturday, William Contreras (.267 batting average in his past 10 games, with four doubles, a home run, two walks and nine RBI) and the Milwaukee Brewers play the Chicago White Sox, whose starting pitcher will be Jesse Scholtens.
-First pitch is at 7:15 PM ET.
+William Contreras -- 1-for-3 with an RBI in his most recent game -- will be in action for the Milwaukee Brewers versus the Chicago White Sox, with Dylan Cease on the mound, on August 13 at 2:10 PM ET.

-In his last game, he had two hits (going 2-for-6 with two RBI) against the White Sox.
+In his last game he had a one-hit performance (1-for-3) against the White Sox.

 William Contreras Game Info & Props vs. the White Sox